adnk0393/IMD-reduction/README.md

 - FeO + MgO + MnO are combined into a ferromagnesian aggregate, M.
 - Na2O + K2O are combined into an alkali aggregate, A.

-These aggregate variables are not intended to represent complete crystallographic site occupancies for all mineral groups.
-They are crystal-chemically motivated proxies for major substitutional trends relevant to group-level mineral classification.
+** **Note** These aggregate variables are not intended to represent complete crystallographic site occupancies for all mineral groups.
+They are crystal-chemically motivated proxies for major substitutional trends relevant to remove dimensionality prior to performing group-level mineral classification.

 ---